Learning Graph Structures with Transformer for Multivariate Time Series Anomaly Detection in IoT: Experiments

 \subsection{Graph Learning and Case Study}

-In this section, we analyze what a graph structure would the graph learning policy learn and how this helps us localize and understand an anomaly by introducing a case study of an actual attack from the Cyber-attack dataset \textbf{WADI}.
-As recorded in the data collection log of WADI, an attack has a duration of 25.16 minutes, which maliciously turns on the motorized valve 1\_MV\_001\_STATUS and causes an overflow on the primary tank.
-As the status of this valve is still within a normal range, it is tough for the operation engineers to find it out manually.
-As a result, detecting this anomaly is nontrivial.
+By introducing a case study of an actual attack from the Cyber-attack dataset \textbf{WADI}, we evaluate what a graph structure would the graph learning policy learn and how this helps us localize and comprehend an anomaly in this section.
+An assault with a period of 25.16 minutes was logged in the WADI data collecting log, which fraudulently turned on the motorized valve 1\_MV\_001\_STATUS and caused an overflow on the primary tank.
+It's difficult for the operation engineers to find out the status of this valve manually because it's still within normal range.
+As a result, it's not easy to spot this oddity.